marksandspencer/marksandspencer.github.io/_posts/2023-02-08-mands-rollercoaster-comp-lib-journey.md

 ## Why will it be different this time?

-From our previous attempts we have realised that we are doing this to enable more extensive reuse across our web channels.
+From our previous attempts we have realised that we are doing this to enable more extensive re-use across our web channels.
 The previous failures have proved to us the value of this and that reducing the repetition of building components & features ultimately speeds up development.

 This time we have some guiding principles;